How do you start a landscaping company in 2027?

 - Acquisition multiples.
 Single-location 2-4x SDE; small commercial fleet 3.5-5.5x SDE; regional commercial 5-8x EBITDA; design-build 5-9x EBITDA; multi-region 7-11x EBITDA; national 8-12x EBITDA.
 Premium rewards (a) recurring commercial revenue ≥40%, (b) ≥10% organic growth, (c) ≥12% EBITDA, (d) ≥$1M EBITDA floor, (e) clean Aspire / LMN / Service Autopilot stack, (f) low customer concentration (<15% any account).

-4. Drought, Xeriscaping & Water-Smart Landscape Mandates
+4. Drought, Xeriscaping & Water-Smart market Mandates

 The structural force reshaping demand mix in Western markets:

-- Las Vegas Valley Water District Water Smart Landscapes Program per LVVWD pays $3/sqft up to 10,000 sqft + $1.50/sqft thereafter for grass-to-desert-landscape conversion; mandatory removal of "non-functional turf" (esthetic-only lawn) on commercial / multifamily / municipal properties by 2027 per Nevada AB 356.
+- Las Vegas Valley Water District Water Smart Landscapes Program per LVVWD pays $3/sqft up to 10,000 sqft + $1.50/sqft thereafter for grass-to-desert-market conversion; mandatory removal of "non-functional turf" (esthetic-only lawn) on commercial / multifamily / municipal properties by 2027 per Nevada AB 356.

 - Arizona DWR Active Management Area rules per Arizona DWR restrict new lawn installation in Phoenix + Tucson AMAs.